 · Interfaces with Annual Giving vendors on day-to-day basis; evaluates vendor partnerships on an annual basis under the guidance of the Annual Giving Manager.

 · Lead donors and prospects on guided tours of the zoo for cultivation and stewardship purposes.

 · Safeguard the confidentiality of donor information at all times.
 Maintain and adhere to policies around information gathering and sharing in accordance with professional ethics standards.

 This job has no supervisory responsibilities.

-- Commitment to the mission of the zoo and the institution's core values, and the desire to save species from extinction.
+· Commitment to the mission of the zoo and the institution’s Core Values.

 CERTIFICATES, LICENSES, REGISTRATIONS

 Valid US driver’s license preferred